Last updated on March 11th, 2019 at 03:32 pm

 The quality of life experienced by individuals and societies can vary widely from place to place.
 Many different factors affect the comfort, health and happiness of the residents of global cities.
 Factors like hours of sunlight, rainfall, temperature, population density, pollution levels, areas of green space and average salary earned all play a part in the overall quality of life.
 We’ve taken a closer look at the quality of life in cities around the world and illustrated our findings as artwork.

-The artwork for each city uses data to illustrate the various factors that influence the quality of life of its residents.
-What appears to be abstract patterns are actually representations of what a city is like to live in.
-Here’s our art gallery of the differences in global quality of life:
+Based on the latest World Happiness Report, these striking visuals illustrate the various factors that influence the quality of life for each city and its residents.
+What appear to be abstract patterns are actually representations of what a city is like to live in.

-- Average Hours of Sunshine each city is exposed to per year
+- Average Hours of Sunshine each city is exposed to per year.
+Just like green space, sunshine improves our quality of life.

 Improving Your Quality of Life